Yoast/wordpress-seo/readme.txt

 = 13.5 =
 Release Date: April 14th, 2020

 While we’re working on getting [Yoast SEO 14.0](https://yoa.st/3zs) ready for the world, you can enjoy today’s release of Yoast SEO 13.5.
-In this release, we’re adding word form support for a new language: Spanish.
-Spanish joins, Dutch, German and English, and we’re working on more languages.
 Read all about Yoast SEO 13.5 in [our release post](https://yoa.st/release-13-5)!

 Bugfixes: